New Book: Master Singers: Advice from the Stage

 Donald George has recorded for Sony, Delos, Naxos, Phillips Classic, Teldec, Discover International, and Bavarain Radio, among others, including Mendelssohn's Elijah, Verdi's Requiem and Rossini's Aureliano in Palmira and Le Nozze di Teti e Peleo (the world premiere recording).
 His recording of Schubert's Die Schoene Muellerin was described as "An absolute must."
 (Music Mosaic).
 The latest CDs of Donald and Lucy are a two-volume set of the songs of the forgotten American composer Margaret Ruthven Lang.
 Donald has researched this once prominent composer and presents 50 of her most beautiful songs.
 The CD, LOVE IS EVERYWHERE was released by Delos in January 2011 and includes a companion CD-R of the scores and informative material, making these songs available for the first time since their original publication.
 This CD was selected for the second round of Grammy nominations and also selected as Recording of the Year 2011 by MusicWeb International.
 Volume II NEW LOVE MUST RISE appeared to much acclaim in February 2012.
 Other CD projects of DuoDrama with Lucy Mauro and Delos International are the songs of Mathilde von Kralik, the music of Irish composer Mary McAuliffe with various choral and vocal works, and the collected choral works of Margaret Ruthven Lang entitled From the Heart of Me being recorded at The Crane School of Music.

-Donald is married to the former Evelyn Edwards from Hammond, Louisiaina, who is a music director of the Munich International School in Germany.
+Donald is married to the former Evelyn Edwards from Hammond, Louisiana, who is a music teacher at the Munich International School in Starnberg, Germany.
 Her choirs have performed with Celine Dion, Cher, and David Hasselhof and recorded with other prominent musicians.
 They have two daughters, Kelly and Meggie George, who is also a singer and song writer.